kc3-lang/kc3/README.md

    - incremental compilation with cached parser results in `.kc3c` files, like Python does.
 Gives **5x faster loading times** for all `.kc3` files. `env_load` automatically handles this.
+   - fixed a bug in `ht_iterator_next` where the iterator would not go through the first collision list

  - Socket
    - `Socket.Facts` allows for bi-directional synchronization of an